slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 Only comedians can speak truth without consequences.
 Don’t bow to gatekeepers, someone’s position doesn’t make them important.
 You can replace them as quickly as they can replace you.
 It’s a business relationship.

 > *"When the mouse laughs at the cat there is a hole nearby." (...)
-"The sun doesn’t forget a village just because it is small."  r -- vox populi*
+"The sun doesn’t forget a village just because it is small."
+-- vox populi*

 > *"Care about what other people think and you will always be their prisoner."